 "The last Nazi Amazon tumbles into a ravine, and you leap into the air to celebrate.
 You've won.
 The Nazis have made their last lunarium bomb," yawns a dull final screen.
 "You start pulling off the slave women's zombie helmets and looking for Jane and Dr. Barnstorff.
 As you cast one of the helmets aside—

 Yes!
 That's more like it!
-Because it turns out the Nazis weren't working alone, but had help from - and I quote - THE INTERPLANETARY UNION OF FASCISTS.
+It turns out the Nazis weren't working alone, but had help from, and I quote, THE INTERPLANETARY UNION OF FASCISTS.
 That is a thing that exists in this game, and the way to defeat it is to shoot a bug-eyed monster right in its big bug-eyes.
 Much more like it!

 (Rocket Ranger also came out on the NES, and not too surprisingly that version is all about an alien invasion from the start.
 There were things Nintendo didn't allow, and Nazis... yeah, no.)

-Anyway, that's an okay ending, I guess.
+Anyway, that's an OK ending, I guess.
 But how else might it have ended?